KiiPlatform/KiiBalance-Android/README.md

 KiiBalance v1.1
 ======================

-This is a sample application for KiiCloud.
+This is a sample application for Kii Cloud.
 You can record your balance in this app.

 This app runs on Android 2.2(Froyo) or latest.